rcosteira79/jasper2/_drafts/clearing-the-mess-between-rxjavas-subscribeon-and-observeon.md

 I/System.out: I'm a map on thread RxCachedThreadScheduler-1 I/System.out: I'm a subscriber on thread RxCachedThreadScheduler-1
 ```

+There are other methods similar to `fromCallable` but, again, I don't want to get too out of scope here.

 <!-- This is the most common case, at least on Android: you have some processing you want to keep out of the main thread, and then output the final result to it in order to update the UI.
 This code outputs the following: -->